Meets on the First Saturday of Every Month

 Free PDF Download

 A tax-deductible $20 suggested donation is much appreciated.

-And as always, a main emphasis of this Club meeting will be on sharing whatever we feel in the moment about our own inner gay spirit work in terms of the material or otherwise, such as pertinent concerns about the state of the world, and thereby contributing to a very unusual experience.
+And as always, a main emphasis of this Club meeting will be on communally sharing whatever we feel in the moment about our own inner gay spirit work in terms of the material or otherwise, such as pertinent concerns about the state of the world, and thereby contributing to a very unusual experience.

 This book was published at the tail end of the exuberantly magical, psychedelically creative, boldly sexually experimental early period of the gay liberation movement.
 During this time, expression of an undeniably powerful gay spirit, of real love and authentic possibility, burst into the open in a big way in many Western cultures, ignited by the 1969 Stonewall riots, and Mitch tried to capture that fervent emancipational spirit in an intricately developed psychological framework, with the hope that such an ephemeral experience could continue to be liberationally cultivated.
 Shortly after the book’s publication, that spirit in the gay community certainly found new life in the extraordinary fight against AIDS and the neglectful, holocaustal Reagan regime (which laid a lot of the groundwork for the current, unending horrors of right-wing terrorism), and that spirit at the same time also ongoingly fueled an extraordinary fight for LGBT rights in all major public institutions, such as marriage, the military, housing and employment.
 What has happened since the success of that fight, what Mitch foresaw as a threat four decades ago, has been the emergence of a new historical condition, a sort of gay normalization in which the gay spirit vision has been assimilated and neutered by the social myth system.